Our PE and sport team is led by Mrs N Exley. Please feel free to ask her for any advice or support required.

 - Devise a range of top class, enjoyable events for all of the family to enjoy

-- Further develop our excellent facilities
+- Further develop and utilise our excellent facilities